cleve/pulzar/README.md

 For errors, you can access to the docker container or use volume to mount the logs into the host machine

+# Production

+You can deploy the system using Docker.